Home Front Legacy 1914-18

 During the course of the project an online recording app was developed to allow users to upload details of sites to an online searchable database.

-All of the records uploaded will be made available later this year through an archive hosted by the Archaeology Data Service.
+All of the records uploaded during the course of the project are available via the Home Front Legacy 1914-18 project archive hosted by the Archaeology Data Service.

 A suite of learning resources were produced to accompany the project including a range of cartoons by artist Dave Chisholm.